 The DOM Content Loaded time is measured as the the time from the start of the initial navigation until the end of the DOMContentLoaded event.

 Element Timing measures when elements are displayed.
-As of September 2019 it is a draft specification supported in Chrome.
-See Hero Element Timing.
+It is a draft specification supported by Chromium based browsers.
+See Hero Element Timing also.

 First Contentful Paint (FCP) is provided by browsers as part of the Paint Timing spec.
 It's the time at which users can start consuming page content.
 Specifically, it is "the time when the browser first rendered any text, image (including background images), non-white canvas or SVG."
 As of January 2019, this is available from Chrome, Opera and Android.